 Macaulay Culkin wears Reebok Pumps, not LA Gear, the brand Michael endorsed.

 Interpretations ran crazy and at the limit of stupidity.
 In reality, in March of the same year, a video of police officers brutally beating a black man, Rodney King.
 LA went up in flames.
 Black people were protesting how they had been treated all along, and this time it was caught on camera.
 The Black Panther Dance portion was no coincidence.
-Michael Jackson protested a lot more than people realized and more pro-black than he was always given credit for.
+Michael Jackson protested a lot more than people realized and was more pro-black than he was always given credit for.

 In the USA, one of the few reviews that nailed the real meaning of Michael’s short film, Black or White, was written by Armond White in 1991.
 The Gloved One is Not a Chump won the ASCAP-Deems Taylor Award for Movie Criticism in 1992.
-The article, touch in particular the final 4 minutes of dance, and is very educational, provoking, and revealing.
+The article, in particular the final 4 minutes of dance, is very educational, provoking, and revealing.

 White comments on the video: “Black or White lays out its importance as an artistic watershed and a great political proposition.
 It’s full of history, anger, beauty, and faith in humanity’s potential.
 Black or White is a great example of what a principled artist can accomplish.
 MJ had the world’s attention and used the moment to its fullest.
 An artist is moved to express himself and can’t be concerned about backlash.
 Black or White was MJ’s brilliant and fearless message to the world.
 He always recoiled from backlash but then would come back stronger every time.
 The political content — the messages — of MJ’s work remain to be discovered and appreciated, but it’s a crucial aspect of his artistic project”.